shango/shango.github.io/aws_workstation.md

 - An active AWS account with billing information set up
 - Administrator access to your AWS account
 - An internet connection with at least 15 Mbps download/upload speed
-- A local computer with permissions to install the NICE DCV client
+- A local computer with permissions to install the Amazon DCV client
 - Basic familiarity with Windows Server administration

 ## Request Quota Increases